apache/pdfbox-docs/content/2.0/dependencies.md

 These libraries are optional and will be loaded if present on the classpath, otherwise support for these image formats will be disabled and a warning will be logged when an unsupported image is encountered.

-Maven dependencies for these components can be found in [parent/pom.xml](https://svn.apache.org/viewvc/pdfbox/trunk/parent/pom.xml?view=markup).
+Maven dependencies for these components can be found in [parent/pom.xml](https://svn.apache.org/viewvc/pdfbox/trunk/parent/pom.xml?view=markup). **Change the scope of the components if needed**.
 Please make sure that any third party licenses are suitable for your project.

 To include the JBIG2 library  the following part can be included in your project pom.xml: